Behind the Mask (song): Michael Jackson demo (1982)

 The American singer Michael Jackson recorded a demo of "Behind the Mask" for his sixth album, Thriller (1982).
 The song was introduced to him by his producer, Quincy Jones, who had heard it on a visit to Japan.
 Jackson added a melody and extra lyrics.
 Mosdell said: "He made it into a love song about a woman.
 It was a completely different premise to me ...
 But hey, I let him have that one."

-"Behind the Mask" was not included on Thriller as Sakamoto, as Mosdell and Jackson could not reach an agreement on royalties.
+"Behind the Mask" was not included on Thriller as Sakamoto, Mosdell, and Jackson could not reach an agreement on royalties.
 Jackson's demo was used to create versions by other artists.
 On November 18, 2022, it was released on the anniversary album Thriller 40 as "Mike's Mix (Demo)".

 Greg Phillinganes version (1984)

 Jackson's keyboardist Greg Phillinganes recorded a version of "Behind the Mask" for his 1984 album Pulse.
 It was released as a single in 1985.
 In the US, it reached number four on the Billboard Dance Club Songs chart and number 77 on the Billboard Hot R&B/Hip-Hop Songs chart.